mikemates/tandem/memory-bank/activeContext.md

 # Tandem - Active Context

 ## Current Focus
-As of April 22, 2025, we have implemented both the core matching functionality and the messaging system for the Tandem virtual community web application.
-The POC (Proof of Concept) development is progressing well, with two major components now operational.
-Our focus is now on the profile system and community discovery features.
+As of April 22, 2025, we have implemented three core components of the Tandem virtual community web application: the matching system, messaging system, and profile management.
+The POC (Proof of Concept) development is progressing well, with three major features now operational.
+Our focus is now shifting to the community discovery features.

 ### Immediate Priorities
-1. **Profile System Enhancement**: Complete the profile components and user experience
-2. **Community Discovery**: Build the community activity feed and discovery features
+1. **Community Discovery**: Build the community activity feed and discovery features
-3. **UI Polish**: Refine the visual design and user interactions
+2. **UI Polish**: Refine the visual design and user interactions
-4. **Testing**: Ensure all implemented features work seamlessly together
+3. **Testing**: Ensure all implemented features work seamlessly together
+4. **Extended Profile Management**: Add specialized screens for skills and interests management

 ### Currently Working On
-- Building the profile page and its components
 - Designing the community discovery interface
 - Integrating all components into a cohesive user experience
+- Enhancing user flow between existing features

 ## Recent Decisions